SubnauticaModding/Nautilus/Nautilus/Documentation/guides/assetbundles.md

                 },
             };

-            //Set the prefab GamrObject to the result of the GetAssetBundlePrefab method prefab.SetGameObject(GetAssetBundlePrefab());
+            // Set the prefab GamrObject to the result of the GetAssetBundlePrefab method prefab.SetGameObject(GetAssetBundlePrefab());

-            //Using the Seaglide as a placeholder unlock prefab.SetUnlock(TechType.Seaglide);
+            // Using the Seaglide as a placeholder unlock prefab.SetUnlock(TechType.Seaglide);

-            //Set the recipe
+            // Set the recipe
             prefab.SetRecipe(recipe)
                 .WithCraftingTime(6f);

-            //Add the prefab to the Miscellaneous tab of the blueprints in the PDA prefab.SetPdaGroupCategory(TechGroup.Miscellaneous, TechCategory.Misc);
+            // Add the prefab to the Miscellaneous tab of the blueprints in the PDA prefab.SetPdaGroupCategory(TechGroup.Miscellaneous, TechCategory.Misc);

-            prefab.Register();
+            // Register the prefab to the Nautilus prefab database prefab.Register();
         }